-- The flooring can be installed over most existing hard surface floor coverings, provided that the existing floor surface is clean, flat, dry, securely fastened, structurally sound and level to 3/16" / 5 mm within 10 ft / 3 m. - The substrate should not slope more than 1" / 25 mm per 6 ft / 2 m in any direction. - Depressions, deep grooves, expansion joints and other subfloor imperfections must be filled with patching & leveling compound. - Substrates must be free from excessive moisture or alkali.
+- The flooring can be installed over most existing hard surface floor coverings, provided that the existing floor surface is clean, flat, dry, securely fastened, structurally sound and level to 3/16" / 5 mm within 10 ft / 3 m radius. - The substrate should not slope more than 1" / 25 mm per 6 ft / 2 m in any direction. - Depressions, deep grooves, expansion joints and other subfloor imperfections must be filled with approved patching & leveling compound. - Substrates must be free from excessive moisture or alkali.
 Remove dirt, paint, varnish, wax, oils, solvents, any foreign matter and contaminates. - Do not use products containing petroleum, solvents or citrus oils to prepare substrates as they can cause staining and expansion of the new flooring. - Although this floor is waterproof, it is not aimed to be used as a moisture barrier.
-The concrete moisture vapor emissions should not exceed 8 lb / 3.63 kg (ASTM F1869) / 90 % RH (ASTM F2170) with a PH limit of 9 / max 2.5 % moisture content (CM method). - This product is also not to be installed in areas that have a risk of flooding such as saunas or outdoor areas. - Existing sheet vinyl floors should not be heavily cushioned and not exceed more than one layer in thickness.
-Soft underlayment and soft substrates will diminish the products inherent strength in resisting indentations.
+The subfloor must be dry.
+With a pH limit of 9 and comply with Mc requirements and tested as per one of below methods: - Concrete moisture vapor emissions should not exceed 8 lb/3.63 kg MVER (moisture vapor emission rate) per 1000 ft2 / 100 m2 per 24 hours.
+This can be measured with the calcium chloride test (ASTM F1869). - 90 % RH (ASTM F2170). - Max.
+2.5 % moisture content (CM method / ASTM F2659).
+Note: It may not be the floor covering installer's responsibility to conduct these tests.
+It is, however, the floor covering installer's responsibility to make sure these tests have been conducted, and that the results are acceptable prior to installing the floor covering.
+When moisture tests are conducted, it indicates the conditions only at the time of the test.
+The floor should not be installed on subfloor with excessive moisture emission. - This product is also not to be installed in areas that have a risk of flooding such as saunas or outdoor areas. - Existing sheet vinyl floors must not be cushioned and not exceed more than one layer in thickness.
+Soft underlayment and soft substrates will diminish the products inherent strength in resisting indentations and could void warranty.